Mail Services: University Hospital basemement level Rm UH B530D, adjacent to Central

 Your Downstate Mailing Address: REQUIRED Fields:

-Your Department Name if desired; MSC ___ (Mail Stop Code must appear above the street address line)
+Your Full Name or Dept; MSC ___ (Required).
+Your Mail Stop Code must appear above the street address line).
+Can add your Title, if desired

-SUNY Downstate (UHB or your affiliate company name are acceptable)
+SUNY Downstate (DHSU, UHD, or your affiliate company name are all acceptable)

-450 Clarkson Ave (UHB depts may use the street address 445 Lenox Rd)
+450 Clarkson Ave (Required); UHD depts may use the street address 445 Lenox Rd- USPS mail arrives to same place)

 DO NOT use the term "Box#" - Since 2013 it causes USPS processing delays of your incoming mail. (more detail link).
 Place your "MSC" next to recipients’ name or dept name.
 Subscription formats vary